romayalon/noobaa-operator/doc/bucket-class-crd.md

 Namespace bucketclass with replication to first.bucket:

-/path/to/json-file.json is the path to a JSON file which defines the replication policy
+/path/to/json-file.json is the path to a JSON file which defines the replication policy see replication_json_example.json file as an example of a replication policy json file

 ```shell
 noobaa -n app-namespace bucketclass create namespace-bucketclass single bc --resource azure-blob-ns --replication-policy=/path/to/json-file.json
 ```